ZkaraChaimae/semWeb/README.md

 * Create a graph in jena called **data**
 * Run the main in the **getData** java file in **com.semweb.dataIngestion** package.

+There has been a problem in the upload of the api folder, we didn't see it until after midnight.
+We hope it's ok.
+Here's the new link <https://github.com/ZkaraChaimae/api>

 ## PART TWO : CREATING THE API
 For us to exploit our persisted data, we created an api using spring framework.
 To start the api, you should run the class **ProjectApi1Application** as a spring boot application.
 Then test the api using Postman.
 Here are the GET requests we implemented :